Chapter Six: The Starry Void

 “This doesn’t say shit about how to use a telescope,” I said.

 “Aren’t you just reading a random part in the middle?” said Yali from over my shoulder.

 “Well I STARTED at the beginning!
 But that was just pages and pages of boring stuff!”
 For some reason, all of the Codex programs had started working about half an hour after we showed up.
-But somehow, that wasn't making things any easier.
-“And why didn't CodexSearch show us anything good for 'telescope'?
-It's a freakin' search!!”
+But somehow, that wasn’t making things any easier.
+“And why won’t CodexSearch show us anything good for ‘telescope’?
+It’s a freakin’ search!!”

 “Maybe there’s another name for the telescope.
 We should think about –”

 “And why should I have to read your stupid Codex?”
 I shoved myself away from the desk and stood up.
 “You’re the one who’s good with all this detail stuff.
 You still have a temple!”